 The Light Factory – Founded in 1972 to nurture emerging artist-photographers, The Light Factory is now one of only four museums for photography and film in the country.
 In addition to photography and video art exhibitions, screenings and major film events, it offers nearly 100 classes in photography and filmmaking.

 McColl Center for Visual Art – Located in a historic, neo-Gothic church in Uptown Charlotte, this contemporary art center is dedicated to connecting art and artists with nine artist studios and over 5,000 square feet of gallery space.

 Blumenthal Performing Arts – This multi-venue organization stages Broadway shows and local productions in music, theater, dance and more.
 Performance spaces range from the 2,100-seat Belk Theater to the intimate Booth Playhouse.
 It’s home to the many of the area’s arts organizations, including the Charlotte Symphony and NC Dance Theatre.

 Charlotte Symphony – Acclaimed conductor Christopher Warren-Green took the reigns of this 80-year-old institution in 2010.
 With 100 performances each season, this is the most active and largest professional performing arts organization in the central Carolinas.

-North Carolina Dance Theatre – This world-class repertory dance ensemble performs classic, contemporary and avant-garde dance as part of one of the oldest professional ballet companies in North Carolina.
+Charlotte Ballet – This world-class repertory dance ensemble performs classic, contemporary and avant-garde dance as part of one of the oldest professional ballet companies in North Carolina.

 Opera Carolina – The motto: Great Artists.
 Great Productions.
 Great Opera.
 The premier professional opera company in the Carolinas performs classics like “Carmen” and “La Boheme,” as well as contemporary creations like “Cold Sassy Tree.”
 Performances can also be heard online and on NPR World of Opera.